opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

 Dummy
 -----

-The Dummy traffic generator can be used to test VSPERF installation or to demonstrate VSPERF functionality at DUT without connection to a real traffic generator.
+The Dummy traffic generator can be used to test ViNePerf installation or to demonstrate ViNePerf functionality at DUT without connection to a real traffic generator.

-You could also use the Dummy generator in case, that your external traffic generator is not supported by VSPERF.
-In such case you could use VSPERF to setup your test scenario and then transmit the traffic.
+You could also use the Dummy generator in case, that your external traffic generator is not supported by ViNePerf.
+In such case you could use ViNePerf to setup your test scenario and then transmit the traffic.
-After the transmission is completed you could specify values for all collected metrics and VSPERF will use them to generate final reports.
+After the transmission is completed you could specify values for all collected metrics and ViNePerf will use them to generate final reports.

 Setup
 ~~~~~